Will Video Streaming Replace Cable Television?

 There was a time when cable was considered the sole means of getting access to quality television programming.
 Not anymore!
 The influx of online video and streaming services is now threatening the very existence of cable and satellite television.

 Cable loyalists are now finding it increasingly convenient to turn to the internet for their favorite shows.
-A study carried out indicated that over 40% of households have subscription to a video streaming service.
+A study carried out by consumer insights firm iModerate and backed by social data from Luminoso indicates that over 40 per cent of households has a subscription to a video streaming service.

-A similar survey actually puts this figure at 42%.
-The survey further found out that around 56% of those surveyed prefer to stream movies.
-This is against the 45% who prefer to watch TV programs live.
-Also, people in the age group 14-25 ranked internet video services higher than television, with a whopping 72% stating that streaming video was one of the most valuable services.
-But older age groups continue to stay faithful to pay channels with 80% of those aged between 32-48 preferring pay channels.
+A similar survey by Deloitte puts this figure at 42 per cent.
+The survey further found out that around 56 per cent of those surveyed prefer to stream movies.
+This is against the 45 per cent who prefer to watch TV programs live.
+Also, people in the age group 14-25 ranked internet video services higher than television, with a whopping 72 per cent stating that streaming video was one of the most valuable services.
+But older age groups continue to stay faithful to pay channels with 80 per cent of those aged between 32 - 48 preferring pay channels.

 Advantages of Cable TV